RHIT-CSSE/csse220/Homework/HWRecursion/README.md

 - There are no documenting/commenting requirements for this assignment

 ## Notes:
+- You should NOT use ANY kind of while/for loops, all looping must be done using recursion
+- If you use for/while loops in your solution you may be assigned 0% credit even if you pass all tests
 - In both files, the specification of what to do for each of the operations appears as a comment just above the operation
 - For *Part1* simply implement each of the unimplemented operations using recursion
 - For *Part2* create and implement a recursive helper operation for each of the 3 the unimplemented operations; call corresponding helper from the the unimplemented operation